QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

-  -  The First Welfare Theorem states that any allocation generated by a social planner problem can be achieved (supported) by a competative equilibrium with the introduction of prices and transfers between individuals
+  -  The First Welfare Theorem states that any allocation generated by a social planner problem can be achieved (supported) by a competitive equilibrium with the introduction of prices and transfers between individuals
-  -  The Second welfare Theorem states that the competative equilibrium is **pareto optimal** -- this loosely means one cannot be made better off than the individual-optimal allocation without making others worse off.
+  -  The Second welfare Theorem states that the competitive equilibrium is **pareto optimal** -- this loosely means one cannot be made better off than the individual-optimal allocation without making others worse off.
 Our competitive